 In 1964, I worked for a while in the SNCC New York office.
 I soon went to Mississippi, going first to Canton.
 George Raymond was the no nonsense director of the Canton Project.
 He made it very clear that we were in a war armed only with nonviolent tactics and our Constitution.

 I was sent to the Valley View Project in rural Madison County.
 We operated freedom schools and voter registration projects.
 But the most important and most successful project involved the farmers of Madison County.
 60% of the farmland was owned by black farmers, but they had no say in crop allotments or other farming policies through federal programs.
-When I left the Valley View Project in December of 1964, black farmers had a majority on the governing board.
+When I left the Valley View Project in December of 1964, black farmers had representation on the governing board.
+Our focus in Mississippi during the summer and fall of 1964:

 The atmosphere in Selma was far different from my experiences in Mississippi.
 The Selma police knew they were outnumbered.
 Chuck Neblett and I crawled up to several police cruisers and placed bumper stickers on them proclaiming support for the civil rights movement.
 If they saw us, they never said anything.